DylanGururajan/assignment5deployment/hello-framework/src/assignment5real.md

   note.style.marginTop = "8px";
   note.style.fontSize = "12px";
   note.style.color = "#444";
   note.innerHTML = `<em>Estimate death rate from drug overdoses grouped by type of drug.
 Hover over a line to see what drug it represents.
-Note values are estimates</em>`;
+Note values are estimates.
+The values are in the unit of deaths per 100,000 people</em>`;
   root.appendChild(note);

   return root;